getodk/docs/docs/security.rst

   Single Sign-On (SSO) & Multi-Factor Auth (MFA),✅,✅,The ODK server offers :ref:`SSO via the OIDC protocol <central-install-digital-ocean-sso>`.
 MFA can be enabled at the identity provider.
   SQL Injection (SQLi),✅,✅,The ODK server uses Slonik which is designed to prevent vulnerable queries.
 ODK's developers are familiar with SQLi best practices and consider it in code review.
   SSL Certificates (HTTPS),✅,✅,The ODK server requires HTTPS and uses Let's Encrypt certs with TLS 1.3 and an `A+ rating from SSL Labs <https://www.ssllabs.com/ssltest/analyze.html?d=production.getodk.cloud>`_.
-  Uptime Management,✅,❓,"ODK Cloud has had `100% uptime <https://status.getodk.org/>`_ over the last 16 months."
+  Uptime Management,✅,❓,"ODK Cloud has had `99.999% uptime <https://status.getodk.org/>`_ across any given 12 month period."

 Security audits
 ---------------
 .. _security-audits:

-In addition to internal security reviews of every change to ODK, we regularly commission independent white-box penetration tests, source code audits, and reviews of our architecture and processes.
+In addition to internal security reviews of every change to ODK, we commission independent white-box penetration tests, source code audits, and reviews of our architecture and processes.
 After mitigating issues, we publish the results.
-Below is our latest independent report.

-- Pen Test and Security Review (`Cure53 <https://cure53.de>`_ , July 2024)
+..
+Below is our latest independent report. - Pen Test and Security Review (`Cure53 <https://cure53.de>`_ , July 2024)

 Vulnerability disclosure
 ------------------------